-Our chapters and councils routinely enter into agreements with governmental agencies and private parties to further Trout Unlimited's mission to conserve, protect, and restore North America's coldwater fisheries and their watersheds.
+Chapters and councils routinely enter into agreements with governmental agencies and private parties to further Trout Unlimited's mission to conserve, protect, and restore North America's coldwater fisheries and their watersheds.
 Those agreements cover a wide range of activities, from stream-improvement projects, to arrangements for access to streams for fishing or conservation, to youth camps, to room rentals for banquets and other events.

 Many of these agreements involve risk for the chapter or council and for the national organization.
-The purpose of this guidance document is to alert chapter and council leaders to those risks, to suggest ways for chapters and councils to structure agreements to minimize those risks, and to require that TU's national staff approve certain kinds of agreements.
+The purpose of this guidance document is to inform chapter and council leaders of those risks, suggest ways for chapters and councils to structure agreements to minimize those risks, and require that TU's national staff approve certain kinds of agreements.